junaiddodhia/junaiddodhia/README.md

 ### Hi, I’m Junaid 👋

+I'm Junaid.
 I design experiences, write code, and tell stories.
 I’m a fan of white space, personal space and outer space.
 I like jokes too.

-My tech career has been multifaceted: from student to engineer, coding instructor, and designer.
-Through it all, my love for design has remained constant.
-I’m often told I have a sharp eye for detail while maintaining a strong sense of the bigger picture.
-What excites me most is crafting seamless, intuitive experiences that just work.
-My design philosophy is to prioritize minimizing cognitive load to fulfill any task, humanize interactions to reflect genuine human intentions, reduce the gap between intent and impact.
+Over the course of my tech career, I’ve worn many hats: from student to engineer, coding instructor, and designer.
+What has remained constant is my love for design.
+I’m known for having a sharp eye for detail while never losing sight of the bigger picture.
+My mission is to craft intuitive, seamless experiences that simply work.
+I believe in reducing cognitive load, humanizing interactions to reflect authentic human intentions, and narrowing the gap between intent and impact.

 I hold a Bachelor's in Computer Science from the University of Mumbai and a Master’s in Information Systems from Carnegie Mellon University.
-My favorite courses were Distributed Systems, API Design and Designing Human Centered Software.
+My academic highlights include courses on Distributed Systems, API Design, and Human-Centered Software Design.

-Outside of work, I’m an avid tennis player, and you’ll find me on the court most days.
-I’m also deeply interested in cinema, philosophy, comedy, ed tech, APIs, developer docs, cats, sunsets and architecture.
+I’m also deeply interested in tennis, cinema, philosophy, comedy, ed tech, APIs, developer docs, cats, sunsets, and architecture.

 <!---
 junaiddodhia/junaiddodhia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.